-(\bar{p}) To act as an intermediary between the Secretary and any manufacturer for the U.S. market;
+(p) To act as an intermediary between the Secretary and any manufacturer for the U.S. market;

-(q) To investigate and to receive and investigate and report to the Secretary complaints of violations of the Order; and
+(q) To receive, investigate and report to the Secretary complaints of violations of the Order; and

 (r) To develop and recommend such rules and regulations to the Secretary for approval as may be necessary for the development and execution of plans or activities to effectuate the purposes of the Act.